E. G. Squier: Biography

 Squier was appointed special chargé d'affaires to all the Central American states in 1849, and negotiated treaties with Nicaragua, Honduras, and San Salvador.
-In 1853 he made a second visit to Central America to examine a line for a projected interoceanic railroad, and to make further study of the archaeology of the country.
-In 1856 he received the medal of the French Geographical Society for his researches.
+In 1853, he made a second visit to Central America to examine a line for a projected interoceanic railroad and to make further study of the archaeology of the country.
+In 1856, he received the medal of the French Geographical Society for his research.
 In 1858, he married Miriam Florence Folline, who had recently had a previous marriage annulled.

 About 1860, Squier became editor-in-chief for Frank Leslie's publishing house.
 He supervised the publication of the first two volumes of Frank Leslie's Pictorial History of the American Civil War.
-In 1863 Squier was appointed as U. S. commissioner to Peru, where he made an exhaustive investigation of Inca remains and took numerous photographs of them.
+In 1863, Squier was appointed as U. S. commissioner to Peru, where he made an exhaustive investigation of Inca remains and took numerous photographs of them.
 He later gave a series of 12 lectures on "The Inca Empire" for the Lowell Institute for their 1866–67 season.

-In 1868 he was appointed consul-general of Honduras at New York, and in 1871 he was elected as the first president of the Anthropological Institute of New York.
+In 1868, he was appointed consul-general of Honduras at New York, and in 1871, he was elected as the first president of the Anthropological Institute of New York.
 He conducted ethnological studies, especially in Nicaragua, Honduras and Peru.

 On returning from Peru, he continued working for Frank Leslie, but gave it up when his health failed.
-In 1873, his wife divorced him, and married Leslie a year later.
-In 1874 Squier's health became so seriously impaired as to preclude further original research.
+In 1873, his wife divorced him and married Leslie a year later.
+In 1874, Squier's health became so seriously impaired as to preclude further original research.
 Though he subsequently recovered sufficiently to direct the final preparation and revision of his work on Peru for publication, the affliction resulted in his death.
 He was a member of numerous historical, archaeological, and scientific societies.
 He died in Brooklyn, New York.